 Simple English definitions for legal terms

-Read a random definition: tax certificate
+Read a random definition: certificate of election

 The Walsh Act is a law that allows federal courts to make people who are living outside of the United States come back and give testimony or provide documents for criminal cases.
 This law applies to U.S. citizens or residents who are abroad and can be used for grand-jury proceedings.